internetofwater/scheduler/README.md

 # Geoconnex Scheduler

-The geoconnex scheduler crawls geoconnex partner data on a schedule and uploads it to the geoconnex graph.
+The [Geoconnex](https://docs.geoconnex.us/) scheduler crawls Geoconnex partner data on a schedule and synchronizes with the Geoconnex graph database.

-- it crawls data with gleaner
+- it crawls data with [Gleaner](https://github.com/internetofwater/gleaner/) and downloads it to an S3 bucket
-- it syncs data with the graphdb using nabu
+- it syncs data between the S3 bucket and the graphdb using [Nabu](https://github.com/internetofwater/nabu/)

+For more information about the Geoconnex project generally and how it aims to improve water data infrastructure, see the [Geoconnex docs](https://docs.geoconnex.us/).

 ## How to use